-- Begin by roughly chopping the romaine.
-Slice the shallots into thin slices, and cut the cherry tomatoes in half.
-Add to a large bowl.
+- Begin by roughly chopping the romaine, slicing the shallots into thin slices, and cutting the cherry tomatoes in half.
+Add the vegetables to a large salad bowl.

-- Make the pesto by combining all pesto ingredients together in a small blender and blending until smooth.
+- Make the pine nut pesto by combining all ingredients together in a small blender and blending until smooth.
 You may need to add a bit of water to get the mixture blending.

-- Pour over the salad and toss.
+- Pour the pesto dressing over the salad and toss.
 Serve and enjoy!